 Although the delta-normal method analytically tractable, it is only an approximation

 It is not good for “derivatives with extreme nonlinearities” (e.g., MBS).
 The Taylor approximation is not helpful when the derivative exhibits extreme non-linearities.
-This includes mortgage-backed securities (MBS) and fixed income securities with embedded options
+This includes mortgage-backed securities (MBS) and fixed income securities with embedded options.

-In the case of “delta-normal,” we are assuming the underyling risk factors are normally distributed.
+In the case of “delta-normal,” we are assuming the underlying risk factors are normally distributed.

 Explain the full revaluation method for computing VaR.